As part of the MA in Medieval Studies, we offer a Medieval Islamic Cultures pathway so you can choose to focus your studies in this specialist area.

-The MA in Medieval Studies is an introduction to the medieval cultures of Europe.
-New disciplines will complement your existing skills, offering you world-class teaching from the departments of Archaeology, English, History and History of Art.
-You'll learn to recognise how the subjects are inter-related, while exploring the fields of study that most interest you.
+New disciplines will complement your existing experience, offering you bespoke interdisciplinary modules as well as world-class teaching in the subjects of Archaeology, Literature and Language, History, History of Art.
+You'll learn to recognise how geographies, chronologies and sources of evidence are interrelated, while exploring the fields of study that most interest you.
+Our global range of research and teaching extends across medieval Britain, Scandinavia (the Vikings).

-In the medieval city of York, inspiration is everywhere, and you'll have access to some of the UK's most important medieval records, including York Minster Library and Archives and the Borthwick Institute for Archives.
+In the medieval city of York, inspiration is everywhere, and you'll have access to some of the UK's most important medieval archives and museums, including York Minster Library and Archives, the Borthwick Institute for Archives, the Yorkshire Museum, and Jorvik Viking Centre.

-Our graduates go on to work in a wide range of professions, including archives, libraries, museums, galleries, publishing companies and the heritage sector.
+Our graduates go on to work in a wide range of professions, including academic teaching and research, archives, libraries, museums, galleries, publishing companies and the heritage sector.

 Work with specialists from the Departments of Archaeology, English, History and History of Art for a truly interdisciplinary experience.